UHH-ISS/beemaster-hp/README.md

 MP-IDS Honeypot
 ===============

-This repository contains the sources of a generic **Connector** with configuration files in order to be used together with the [Dionaea](https://github.com/DinoTools/dionaea) honeypot.
+This repository contains the sources of a generic **Connector** with configuration files to be used in conjunction with the [Dionaea](https://github.com/DinoTools/dionaea) honeypot.
-Furthermore, it contains configuration files for *Dionaea* so it sends incident events to the *Connector*.
+Furthermore, it contains configuration files for *Dionaea* to make it send incidents to the *Connector*.

 *Dionaea* is used to provide a broad artificial attack vector.
-Whatever input is recoreded by *Dionaea* gets forwarded to the *Connector*.
-The *Connector* is configured to handle those events and transforms them into Broker messages.
-Messages are then sent via Broker to a peered Bro master or slave instance.
+Whatever input *Dionaea* records, it gets forwarded to the *Connector*.
+The *Connector* is configured to handle the JSON data *Dionaea* sends and transforms them into *Broker* messages.
+Messages are then sent via *Broker* to a peered *Bro* master or slave instance.

-If you are interested in how the *Connector* and *Dionaea* work together with the other *Beemaster* components, please have a look at the setup of the [integration test](https://git.informatik.uni-hamburg.de/iss/mp-ids/tree/master/tests).
+Please have a look at the setup of the [integration test](https://git.informatik.uni-hamburg.de/iss/mp-ids/tree/master/tests), if you are interested in how the *Connector* and *Dionaea* work together with the other *Beemaster* components.

 ## Generic *Connector*